Federated Learning in Genetics: Extended Analysis of Accuracy, Performance and Privacy Trade-offs: Experiments

 There are many anonymization approaches such as Differential Privacy, which apply noise to the data.
 Because TFF and FLWR have different levels of support for Differential Privacy, we have chosen a general approach to investigate the impact of anonymization on model quality: We add Gaussian noise to the local parameters before aggregation.

 \myfinding{Adding noise to the weights has a strong impact on model quality.} Our experiments use five clients and varying noise parameters 0.01, 0.03, 0.05, 0.07, 0.085, 0.1.
-We observe that all model and problem types deal with some noise.
+We observe that all model and problem types can deal with some noise.
 However, at some point AUC drops to approx. 0.07 -- 0.085.
 TFF copes with noise better than FLWR, possibly because TFF uses regularization techniques that mitigate the impact of noisy updates.
 Increasing the training rounds does not improve the model quality, but slightly decreases AUC.
-Thus, if healthcare institutions want to apply differential privacy, sophisticated approaches are required to ensure model quality.
+This is due to the noise being added before aggregation.
+As shown in Figure \ref{fig:AUC}, the greater robustness of TFF to noise is evident once again.
+This investigation of Privacy-enhancing Gaussian noise provides implications and guidelines for FL in medical scenarios.
+Firstly, FL does not guarantee privacy and, depending on method, privacy-level must be carefully chosen to ensure model performance.
+Secondly, FL frameworks show differences both in supported functionality to implement privacy, as well as global model performance.